Rheumatoid arthritis (RA) can cause pain and stiffness that makes moving the last thing you want to do.

 Balance exercises.
 Having rheumatoid arthritis can cause problems with gait and balance, leaving you more vulnerable to stumbles and falls.
 A physical therapist can recommend individualized balance-training exercises.
 These may include practicing standing on one leg or exercises to strengthen core muscles.

-To learn more about how to take control of rheumatoid arthritis by protecting your joints, reducing pain, and improving mobility, buy Rheumatoid Arthritis, a Special Health Report from Harvard Medical School.
+To learn more about exercises to help rheumatoid arthritis and how to take control by protecting your joints, reducing pain, and improving mobility, buy Rheumatoid Arthritis, a Special Health Report from Harvard Medical School.